peter2-code/RTranslator/README.md

 Arabic, Bulgarian, Catalan, Chinese, Czech, Danish, German, Greek, English, Spanish, Finnish, French, Croatian, Italian, Japanese, Korean, Dutch, Polish, Portuguese, Romanian, Russian, Slovak, Swedish, Tamil, Thai, Turkish, Ukrainian, Urdu, Vietnamese.
 <br /><br />

+<h3>Text To Speech</h3>

+To speak, RTranslator uses the system TTS of your phone, so the quality of the latter and the supported languages ​​depend on the system TTS of your phone.

+The supported languages ​​seen above are all compatible with <a href="https://play.google.com/store/apps/details?id=com.google.android.tts&pcampaignid=web_share">Google TTS</a>, which is the recommended TTS (although you can use the TTS you want).

+To change the system TTS, download the TTS you want to use from the Play Store, or from the source you prefer, and open RTranslator, then open its settings (top right) and, in the "Output" section, click on "Text to Speech", at this point the system settings will open in the section where you can select the preferred system TTS engine (among those installed), at this point, if you have changed the preferred engine, restart RTranslator to apply the changes.
+<br /><br />

 <h3>Privacy</h3>

 Privacy is a fundamental right.
 That's why RTranslator does not collect any personal data (I don't even have a server).
 For more information, read the <a href="https://github.com/niedev/RTranslator/blob/v2.00/privacy/Privacy_Policy_en.md" target="_blank" rel="noopener noreferrer">privacy policy</a> (for now is the same privacy policy of RTranslator 1.0, but I will update it in the future).